rach7777/monax-may/use_cases/bankers.md

 "I'm a bank.
 What can I do with Eris Industries' free software?"

+Hello there, bank.
 Well, you can do just about anything that involves managing data without investing heavily in physical and human infrastructure.
 Some of the things we've tinkered with include:

 * [Automating a bank](https://eng.erisindustries.com/tutorials/2015/03/11/solidity-1/).